 In 1994, without consulting local communities, the government granted Golden Star Resources (GSR), a Canadian mining company, two large reconnaissance permits that incorporated most of the Upper Mazaruni, threatening to further deteriorate the environment and Amerindian's survival.
-In 1995, the Omai Mines owned jointly by GSR and Cambior caused one of the world?'s worst mining disasters when three billion liters of cyanide effluent spilled into the Essequibo, Guyana's largest river.
+In 1995, the Omai Mines owned jointly by GSR and Cambior caused one of the world's worst mining disasters when three billion liters of cyanide effluent spilled into the Essequibo, Guyana's largest river.
 This disaster continues to have serious negative consequences for local communities.
 In spite of this tragedy, the government continued selling mining concessions.
 In 1999, another 20,000 square miles of concessions were granted, affecting a total of 46 Amerindian communities extending from the Arekuna and Akawaio communities to those of the Patamonas.

-La Rose, who was selected by Amerindian organizations and leaders to represent them in the constitutional revision process, was then chosen to be the vice chair of the Constitutional Revision Commission.
+La Rose, who was selected by Amerindian organizations and leaders to represent them in the constitutional revision process, was also chosen to be the vice chair of the Constitutional Revision Commission.
 Her work was instrumental in guaranteeing for the first time that some Amerindian rights, including the right to a healthy environment, be included in the constitution.
-She was also recently selected by Amerindian organizations to sit on the Advisory Committee of the Environmental Protection Aency.
+She was also selected by Amerindian organizations to sit on the Advisory Committee of the Environmental Protection Aency.
 As an indigenous woman in Guyana, La Rose has battled against strong prejudice and defamation campaigns.
 Her office has been broken into and she has suffered police harassment.

 Watch in high resolution on YouTube.